 After long days of exploring and making, at night I would often build a fire and read and sketch by the hearth.
 I had not expected to be warm; my studio at Cubitt in London had been freezing when I left.
 The possibility of making work in a warm space was shocking and beautiful.
 When the fire would die down, I would crawl onto the sofa bed, more comfortable than I had anticipated, and lie awake looking at the work by the glow of the lamp.
 At a residency back in 2017 at Oficina Bartolomeu dos Santos in Tavira, Portugal, I had slept upstairs from the print room.
 But never before had I slept in my studio (not even for an occasional night) and this felt like a precious and daunting opportunity.

-The studio in the middle of the night was a strange beast, the old school empty except for the sound of my footsteps and the wind (I arrived during Storm Isha) and outside, I could hear loose branches and stacked furniture rattling in the wind.
+The studio in the middle of the night was a strange beast, the old school empty except for the wind (I arrived during Storm Isha) and the sound of my footsteps, while outside I could hear loose branches and stacked furniture rattling in the wind.
 The odd light would twinkle on and off, and Clay Trap members worked late.
 But by 2am I was alone.
 Without much exercise (I was so bound to the studio and its mysteries) I found myself often lying awake at night pondering the work in the dark, listening to the sound of the empty studio.
 With very little streetlight or moonlight entering the studio, the work became monstrous by night, a new creature in the dim light.
 Restless, I avoided venturing far beyond my studio area.
 Even though I’d been assured that the building wasn’t haunted, the portraits of previous artists lined the walls as did those of people who had worked at the school that once occupied the building, and I could picture them, like ghosts, vestiges of a history now gone but still present.

 But then the light would begin to creep in, and I’d open the blinds, seeing the work afresh.
 First thing in the morning I’d dive straight into the work, ready to begin again.